MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ne-acxelements-acx_element_config_flags.md

 ## -description

+TBD - The ACX_ELEMENT_CONFIG_FLAGS enumeration defines the config flags for an ACX element.

 ## -enum-fields

 ### -field AcxElementConfigNoFlags

+Indicates that no config flags are set.

 ### -field AcxElementConfigValidFlags

+For internal validation, do not use.

 ## -remarks

 ### Example

 Example usage is shown below.

+TBD - No sample code found, just header def.

 ```cpp